openmod-tracker/amiris/README.md

 ## Non-Applications

-AMIRIS follows an explorative approach: It is well suited to investigate the effects that arise from the interactions of energy system actors under a given set of assumptions.
+AMIRIS follows an explorative approach: It is well suited to investigate the effects arising from the interactions of energy system actors under a given set of assumptions.
 While individual actors can optimise their decisions, AMIRIS **does not optimise the energy system** as a whole.
-Neither does it enforce system-wide constraints like carbon emission caps.
-This enables certain research questions and hinders others.
+Further, AMIRIS **does not enforce system-wide constraints** like a carbon emission cap.
-To answer questions like "What is the cheapest possible electricity system given a maximum carbon emission of X?", we recommend to use optimisation-based tools like [REMix](https://gitlab.com/dlr-ve/esy/remix/framework), [PyPSA](https://pypsa.org/) or [oemof](https://oemof.org/).
+Thus, we recommend using optimisation-based tools like [REMix](https://gitlab.com/dlr-ve/esy/remix/framework), [PyPSA](https://pypsa.org/) or [oemof](https://oemof.org/) to answer questions like "What is the cheapest electricity system given a carbon emission cap of X?".

 ## Community

 AMIRIS is mainly developed by the German Aerospace Center, Institute of Networked Energy Systems.
-We provide multi-level support for AMIRIS users as listed on our dedicated [Support Page](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Support). **We welcome all contributions**: bug reports, feature requests, and, of course, code.
+We provide multi-level support for AMIRIS users as listed on our dedicated [Support Page](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Support).
+**We welcome all contributions**: bug reports, feature requests, documentation enhancements, and code.
 Please see our [Contribution Guidelines](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute).

 ## Citing AMIRIS